 However, Tracker bundled both PDF products into their SDK.
 We were forbidden from using the stand-alone version, but we still had to incur the overhead and bloat in our installer.
 Why would they do this?
 Because as soon as our customer attempted to use the "SDK" version of the PDF driver as a printer, a helpful message would pop up offering to sell the customer a license for the general-purpose PDF utility.
 Directly, without giving us a cut.
 Even though we had incurred the expense of finding the customer.

 Tracker never mentioned this "Trojan Horse" trick.
 We found out by accident.
+In addition, this behaviour violates anti-virus guidelines.

 We switched to Amyuni PDF Creator, a much more powerful and reliable product.